 MBBS, PhD, FRANZCO, FAHMS

-Professor Robyn Guymer AM is a Deputy Director of CERA, the Head of Macular Research at CERA, and Professor of Ophthalmology at Melbourne University.
-She is also a senior retinal specialist at the Royal Victorian Eye and Ear Hospital.
+Professor Robyn Guymer AM is a Deputy Director of CERA, the Head of Macular Research at CERA, and Professor of Ophthalmology at The University of Melbourne.
+She is also a senior retinal specialist at The Royal Victorian Eye and Ear Hospital.

 She is a clinician scientist who leads a team of researchers primarily investigating age-related macular degeneration (AMD).

 She is currently investigating new strategies for treating early stages of AMD and is working to identify novel imaging and functional biomarkers and surrogate endpoints to improve the feasibility of conducting early intervention trials.
+In 2020, Professor Guymer spent her sabbatical as the first visiting professor to La Hoffman Roche in Switzerland.
 She is a member of the Macular Society and an inaugural fellow of the Australian Academy of Health and Medical Sciences.

 Key research questions